Summary

 For this mutation, you'll have to give the unique identifier of the LogCollector configuration you want to stop testing.
 Click on the Show Query link above for an example of how to get the identifier.

 For the results, you can get a list of LogCollector identifiers in case you want to start some or stop others.
-Below is a list of the parameters to get this information:
+Below is a list of the choices to get this information:

 Example